INTERMEDIATE ALGEBRA

 11. Simplify radicals and solve radical equations.

-12. Interpret functions algebraically, graphically, and numerically and use function
+12. Interpret functions algebraically, graphically, and numerically and use

 notation.